 Copyright: eikotsuttiy / 123RF Stock Photo

-An RFP is simply a way to clearly communicate to potential vendors what you need for your next tech project.
+A strong RFP should be a way to clearly communicate to potential vendors what you need for your next tech project.
 What are your project specifications?
 What do you have to have and what are nice-to-haves?
 What are your expectations overall?

-But sitting down to write an RFP for a mobile app, piece of software, or even a website redesign can be overwhelming.
+But sitting down to write an RFP for a mobile app, a custom software build, or even a website redesign can be overwhelming.
 How do you convey what you need without writing a novel?
-How do you communicate what you need in a way that potential vendors will understand, especially if you’re not a technical person?
+How do you communicate what you need so potential vendors will understand, especially if you’re not a technical person?

-A good way to start is to break your RFP down into these 9 key pieces.
-Going step by step through each section will get you started on writing a clearer, more effective RFP.
+A good way to start is to break your RFP down into these nine essential pieces.
+These essential pieces lay out the characteristics of an effective RFP.

 2. Business overview and background